Japan's yen jumps against the dollar on suspected intervention | Business

 Japan's yen jumps against the dollar on suspected intervention

-"A combination of BOJ demonstrating urgency to normalise policy and MOF conducting FX intervention may perhaps be more effective than the MOF doing a solo," said Christopher Wong, currency strategist at OCBC in Singapore.
-Japan intervened in the currency market three times in 2022, selling the dollar to buy yen, first in September and again in October as the yen slid towards 152 to the dollar, a 32-year low at the time.
+The yen had moved nearly 3.5 yen between 158.445 and 154.97 on Friday as traders vented their disappointment after the Bank of Japan kept policy settings unchanged and offered few clues on reducing its Japanese government bond (JGB) purchases - a move that might help put a floor under the yen.
+The yen has been under pressure as U.S. interest rates have climbed and Japan's have stayed near zero, driving cash out of yen and into higher-yielding assets.

 The yen jumped suddenly against the dollar on Monday, with traders citing yen-buying intervention by Japanese authorities to try to underpin a currency languishing at levels last seen over three decades ago.
-The dollar fell sharply to 155.01 yen from as high as 160.245 earlier in the day.
+The dollar fell sharply to a low of 154.40 yen from as high as 160.245 earlier in the day.
 Banking sources said Japanese banks were seen selling dollars for yen.
-It was last fetching 155.50 yen.
+It was last trading at 155.83 yen.

 Japan's Ministry of Finance (MOF) was not immediately available for comment, with markets in the country closed for a holiday on Monday.
 "Today's move, if it represents intervention by the authorities, is unlikely to be a one-and-done move," said Nicholas Chia, Asia macro strategist at Standard Chartered Bank in Singapore.